uwerler/tmux_ssh/README.md

    command term 'ksh -c ". ~/.tmux/SSH.sh -c $1"'
    bind CM-Return xterm

-   # ...to launch the server only with on window
+   # ...to launch the server only with one window with default shell
    bind CM-s 'ksh -c ". ~/.tmux/SSH.sh -c"'

    # ...and if autogroup is preferred